Price discrimination: Retail price discrimination

 Manufacturers may sell their products to similarly situated retailers at different prices based solely on the volume of products purchased.
-Sometimes, the firm investigate the consumers’ purchase histories which would show the customer's unobserved willingness to pay.
-Each customer has a purchasing score which indicates his or her preferences; consequently, the firm will be able to set the price for the individual customer at the point that minimizes the consumer surplus.
+Sometimes, the seller investigate the consumers' purchase histories which would show the customer's unobserved willingness to pay.
+Each customer has a purchasing score which indicates his or her preferences; consequently, the seller will be able to set the price for the individual customer at the point that minimizes the consumer surplus.
 Oftentimes, consumers are not aware of the ways to manipulate that score.
-If he or she wants to do to so, he or she could reduce the demand to reduce the average equilibrium price, which will reduce the firm's price discriminating strategy.
+If he or she wants to do to so, he or she could reduce the demand to reduce the average equilibrium price, which will reduce the seller's price discriminating strategy.
+It is an instance of third-degree price discrimination.

 Travel industry

-Airlines and other travel companies use differentiated pricing regularly, as they sell travel products and services simultaneously to different market segments.
-This is often done by assigning capacity to various booking classes, which sell for different prices and which may be linked to fare restrictions.
-The restrictions or "fences" help ensure that market segments buy in the booking class range that has been established for them.
-For example, schedule-sensitive business passengers who are willing to pay $300 for a seat from city A to city B cannot purchase a $150 ticket because the $150 booking class contains a requirement for a Saturday-night stay, or a 15-day advance purchase, or another fare rule that discourages, minimizes, or effectively prevents a sale to business passengers.

-Notice however that in this example "the seat" is not always the same product.
-That is, the business person who purchases the $300 ticket may be willing to do so in return for a seat on a high-demand morning flight, for full refundability if the ticket is not used, and for the ability to upgrade to first class if space is available for a nominal fee.
-On the same flight are price-sensitive passengers who are not willing to pay $300, but who are willing to fly on a lower-demand flight (one leaving an hour earlier), or via a connection city (not a non-stop flight), and who are willing to forgo refundability.
+Airlines and other travel companies regularly use differentiated pricing to sell travel products and services to different market segments.
+This is done by assigning capacity to various booking classes with different prices and fare restrictions.
+These restrictions ensure that market segments buy within their designated booking class range.
+For example, schedule-sensitive business passengers willing to pay $300 for a seat from city A to city B cannot purchase a $150 ticket because the $150 booking class has restrictions, such as a Saturday-night stay or a 15-day advance purchase, that discourage or prevent sales to business passengers.
+However, "the seat" is not always the same product.
+A business person may be willing to pay $300 for a seat on a high-demand morning flight with full refundability and the ability to upgrade to first class for a nominal fee.
+On the same flight, price-sensitive passengers may not be willing to pay $300 but are willing to fly on a lower-demand flight or via a connection city and forgo refundability.

-On the other hand, an airline may also apply differential pricing to "the same seat" over time, e.g. by discounting the price for an early or late booking and for weekend purchases (without changing any other fare condition).
-It is part of an airline’s profit-maximizing strategy by segmenting price-sensitive leisure travellers from price inelastic business travellers as the former often have an incentive to buy in advance and often purchase on weekends.
-This could present an arbitrage opportunity in the absence of any restriction on reselling.
-However, passenger name changes are typically prevented or financially penalized by contract.
+An airline may also apply differential pricing to "the same seat" over time by discounting the price for early or late bookings and weekend purchases.
+This is part of an airline's strategy to segment price-sensitive leisure travelers from price-inelastic business travelers.
+This could present an arbitrage opportunity in the absence of restrictions on reselling, but passenger name changes are typically prevented or financially penalized.